erolafr/Quantitative-Tutorials-2022/Session4/Session4.md

 ### 9. Conclusions

-TODO 9.1 Write down the conclusions of this work.
+TODO 9.1 Write down the conclusions of this work as bullet points.
 Expose if the ANOVA requirements were meet, the ANOVA results, their meaning, if we should accept the hypotheses or not, and specially what does this result mean for the climate change research.
+Why do you think this species showed this behavior?